larsleyendecker/biodapt/README.md

 python main.py
 ```

-The script prints a JSON array with the suggested parameter sets for the next trials.
+The script outputs a JSON array with the recommended experiments for conducting the next trials and saves them in `.outputs/next_experiments.json`.

 ## 4. Paper Reference